chauff/cse1500-web-transcripts/README.md

 - Week 2.8: *to be determined*

 Check your timetables for the concrete times!
 While each lecture is only given once (in the auditorium), each werkcollege is given three times a week - once for each of the three clusters.
 Check your timetable for your cluster's timeslot!

+## Shared labs

+Starting in week 1, there will be shared labs - similar to the setup of Q1.
+As all three web assignments have already been released, you can start working on them immediately.

+## Office hours

+For the web technology part, there will be **two** office hours per week (starting in week 1, ending in week 5): on **Mondays** and **Thursdays**, Claudia Hauff will be at the shared lab for the first hour (13:45-14:45).

 ## Interactive web technology exercises